...

 Final thoughts

-2. Build your email list by collecting contact information from interested parents and caregivers.
+2. Build your email list.
+You can gather contacts from interested parents and caregivers.

-7. Include a clear call-to-action (CTA) that prompts the reader to take a specific action, such as visiting your website or scheduling a tour.
+7. Include a clear call-to-action (CTA), such as visiting your website or scheduling a tour.
+Ideally, create a button so the CTA will be immediately visible to your readers.

-8. Set up tracking and analytics to monitor the performance of your emails, and test and refine your strategy based on the results.
+8. Track the performance of your campaign.
+Make sure to test and refine your strategy based on the results.

 Article by